boyarsky/sybex-1Z0-815-chapter-11/README.md

 Below is an outline of the chapter and the commands.
 Note that in this github repo, the commands are one line so you can copy/paste them into your command line.
 In the book, we used multiple lines for ease in reading/studying.

-Note: You may have to create the "mods" directory before running depending on your OS

 # Creating and Running a Modular Program
 ## Creating the Files
 See the feeding folder for module zoo.animal.feeding